mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 15 - `src/services/swarm/awaitMembers.js`

+**In plain English:** wait for a condition like "all my workers are done" when the set of workers can CHANGE while you wait - new ones appear, some crash.
+It sleeps until an event or a deadline, then re-checks reality from the registry.

 **What jcode does:** a long-lived task that `select!`s between a deadline timer and a broadcast receiver, re-checking a satisfaction predicate against shared